zenml-io/zenml/src/zenml/zen_stores/migrations/README.md

 1) Make sure the `store.url` of your global config points at an instance of the database that represents the status-quo before your changes to the database.
-   (One way of achieving this is to find the `.db` file inside your local config folder before you start.)
+   (One way of achieving this is to find and delete the `.db` file inside your local config folder before you start.)
 2) You have updated a Schema at src/zenml/zen_stores/schemas (e.g. adding a new column to stacks called `stack_cats`)